shawn246/hola_logger/README.md

 - Use only << to logging
 - Support for limiting the size of sigle log file

-# TODO
-- limitation on the number of log files

 # Usage
 ```c++
 #include "hola_logger.h"